Liberals' convention pitch to fight online disinformation denounced as assault on free press | CBC News

 WATCH | Conservative MP Rachael Thomas calls Liberal policy resolution 'disheartening'

-"The moment we invite this state to do [this] ... we now have state-run media, we now have state censorship," Thomas told CBC News.
+"The moment we invite this state to do that, or mandate the state to do that, we now have state-run media, we now have state censorship," Thomas told CBC News.

 "This is a very dangerous place to be.
 That likens us to places like North Korea, China, Iran, Russia.
 That is not Canada.
 That is a very, very dangerous direction."